TREATMENT FOR KIDS

 What is early treatment (Phase 1)?

-After an initial consultation, Dr. Walker and her team may deem your child is a candidate for early treatment (otherwise known as Phase 1 treatment).
+After an initial consultation, Dr. Matt and his team may deem your child is a candidate for early treatment (otherwise known as Phase 1 treatment).
 This process will help intercept developing problems and ultimately help prevent larger problems from arising as children grow into their permanent teeth, or later in life.
 Phase 1 treatment typically takes approximately 8-12 months.
 If needed, this phase may include dentofacial orthopedic procedures.
-Dr. Walker has extensive training in this specialty and can help guide the growth of a patient’s bone structure to repair imbalances of the face and jaw.
+Dr. Matt has extensive training in this specialty and can help guide the growth of a patient’s bone structure to repair imbalances of the face and jaw.
 After this initial phase of treatment, we schedule periodic observation appointments to monitor your child, and once most or all their adult teeth have erupted, we evaluate whether Phase 2 treatment is necessary to align their teeth and adjust their bite.

 If after the initial consultation we decide that your child isn’t quite ready for treatment, we’ll place them in our Kids Observation Club.
 This is a special complimentary service to help monitor your child every 3-12 months, depending on their unique needs, to ensure that their teeth are developing as planned (for instance, checking if baby teeth are falling out in the correct sequence or if adult teeth are coming in at the correct angulations).

 When do children generally start Phase 2 treatment?

 On average, kids that need Phase 2 treatment typically get it between the ages of 11 and 14, when most or all their permanent teeth are in.
 Dr. Matt will work hand-in-hand with you to determine the best treatment plan for your child’s needs.

 What are signs your child may need orthodontic treatment?

 - Facial muscle/lip strain or imbalance